 The measure, or metric, that RIP uses to rate the value of different routes is the hop count.
 The hop count is the number of different media links on which a datagram must travel to reach a destination.
 A directly connected network has a metric of 1; an unreachable network has a metric of 16.
-Therefore, using RIP, a routing table cannot maintain paths to remote destinations that are longer than 15 hops.
+Therefore, using RIP, your internetwork cannot have paths to remote destinations that are longer than 15 hops.